Why should people pay for dumping rubbish?

 The extension of the kerbside collection service reduces the reliance on rural transfer stations for the regular disposal of domestic waste, helps to reduce waste volumes and increases recycling.

-It is more cost effective and environmentally responsible for Council to collect waste directly from properties, rather than have thousands of vehicles coming to waste management facilities to dispose of small household volumes.
+It is more cost effective and environmentally responsible for Council to collect waste directly from properties, rather than have thousands of vehicles coming to waste management facilities to dispose of small household volumes of waste.

 Why are some waste management facilities closing?